10-3-pursuit/lab-user-experience-and-design/case-study.md

 ## Bad UX Findings
 User control and freedom: Ebay has an active/moving banner that advertises different products for purchase.
 Instead of allowing the user to navigate the products being shown, Ebay displays different products to the user by force.

+Aesthetic and minimalist design: there are a lot of advertised products in the landing page.
+These competing products take away from each other and from the user's desire to search for an item that they need.

 ## Impact Assessment